-Note No. 2 Significant accounting policies
+Note No. 2 Material accounting policies

-The standalone financial statements have been prepared on the historical cost basis except for: -certain financial assets and liabilities (including derivative instruments), plan assets of the defined benefit plan and equity settled share based
+The standalone financial statements have been prepared on the historical cost basis except for: - certain financial assets and liabilities (including derivative instruments), plan assets of the defined benefit plan and equity settled share based payments that are measured at fair values at the end of each reporting period.

 2.3 Revenue recognition